 Valuation metrics are the financial ratios that compare a stock (or market total) price to earnings, book-value, sales, dividends, cash flow, or any other metric.
 They all measure the cheapness of the stock or market.
 They are used to answer the questions ...
-"What should this stock's price be?" or "Is the market over (under) priced?" or "Which stocks are more cheap (expensive) than the others?" or "What returns in the future should be expected?".
+"What should this stock's price be?" or "Is the market over (under) priced?" or "Which stocks are more cheap (expensive) than the others?" or "Will valuation multiples expand or contract going forward?".

 Novice investors start and end their analysis with these metrics.
 It is unlikely they go beyond the P/E and Dividend Yield, coupled with someone's assurance that "the dividend is safe".
 Possibly they require the dividend to have increased over time.
 These metrics are on the first summary page of all websites offering company data.
 Little effort is required to find them.
 Analysts love to use cheapness to promote their 'buy' recommendations.
 Advisors repeat the refrain: "historical returns from cheap stocks have outperformed the market".
 These metrics are the bedrock of Value Investing.
 These are the metrics most used when screening stocks.